ABhutoria/Boishii/README.md

 # Boishii
-A Webapp for customers to order food at resturants
+A Webapp for customers to order food at restaurants.

 ### To install dependencies: